 Applications are invited for a fully-funded three year PhD to commence in October 2023.

 Candidates applying for this project may be eligible to compete for one of a small number of bursaries available.
 Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the UKRI rate (£17,668 for 2022/23).
-Bursary recipients will also receive a contribution of £1,500 per year towards consumables, conference, project or training costs.
+Bursary recipients will also receive an annual contribution of £1,500 per year towards consumables, conference, project or training costs.

 The work on this project could involve: